 Valle Grande.
 35 51.096N 106 27.305W

 Valle Grande was probably the deepest part of the caldera when it first formed.
-Geophysical measurements show that the floor of the caldera dropped considerably further on its east side than on the west, almost like a trap door hinged to the west.
+Earlier I showed a reconstruction of the basement beneath the caldera, which show that the floor of the caldera dropped considerably further on its east side than on the west, almost like a trap door hinged to the west.
 On the west side of the caldera, the floor dropped about 1500 meters (5000'), while the floor dropped about 4600m (15000') on the east side.
 The entire caldera floor was deeply blanketed by the Bandelier Tuff, which tended to level out the visible surface.

-Toledo Embayment to Cerro Grande.
-This is the Sierra de los
+caldera, from the Toledo Embayment to Cerro Grande.
+This is the

-Valles, which also forms the western skyline of the city of Los
+Sierra de los Valles, which also forms the western skyline of the

 Switching our viewpoint now to the north side of the Valle Grande, we show the southeastern rim of the caldera.